adidiner/colinthecomputer/README.md

 # Colin The Computer

-A project for Advanced System Design course, simulating a Brain Computer Interface
+A project for Advanced System Design course, simulating a Brain Computer Interface.
+See [full documentation](https://colin-the-computer.readthedocs.io/en/latest).

 ## Installation